Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Neural networks

 \section{Neural networks}

 There is a wide range of machine learning classification algorithms available in the literature.
-We chose to use neural networks (NN) since they clearly outperformed kernel methods for this specific kind of nonlinear dataset in our preliminary numerical tests.
-Also, the performances of a support vector machine (SVM) for brain stroke classification was already studied in \cite{mcdermott2020multi,McDermott18}.
+We chose to use neural networks (NN) since they consistently outperformed kernel methods for this specific kind of nonlinear dataset in our preliminary numerical tests.

 We consider a 2-layer fully connected network and a convolutional neural network for the classification of brain strokes from electrode data.
 In both cases, as detailed in Section~\ref{sec:settings}, the input is a vector of size $M(M-1)$, which represents a single set of electrode measurements, where $M$ is the number of electrodes.
 The output layer is a single scalar value between $0$ and $1$.
+A rounding is then applied to the output in order to obtain a binary value for the classification.
 Since in our experiments $M = 32$, the input layer is composed of $992$ neurons.